-- Select the flow definition in the left-hand navigator frame - Select the metric definition in the right-hand frame - Click the Create Threshold button...
+- Select the flow definition in the left-hand navigator frame - Select the metric definition in the right-hand frame - Click the Create Threshold button ...

 The screen appears in the right-hand frame, to create a new threshold.
-An example screen might look as follows:
+An example screen might appear as shown in Figure 5.